Pharap/LoveShack/README.md

 After you've done that, you need never touch the file again providing your `love.exe` never moves.

+But honestly, it's so much easier to just stick `LoveShack.exe` next to `love.exe`.
+Unless you've renamed `love.exe`, you shouldn't need to do this.

 ## Future Features

-At some point I'll probably make it auto-detect the file if it's dropped in the same directory and the settings file isn't already set.
+<s>At some point I'll probably make it auto-detect the file if it's dropped in the same directory and the settings file isn't already set.</s> I couldn't let it lie, that feature has been added.

 That aside, I don't think I'm likely to add any other features to this.